pymc-devs/pymc-examples/myst_nbs/gaussian_processes/gaussian_process.myst.md

 Example of simple Gaussian Process fit, adapted from Stan's [example-models repository](https://github.com/stan-dev/example-models/blob/master/misc/gaussian-process/gp-fit.stan).

-This example builds a Gaussian process from scratch, to illustrate the underlying model.
-PyMC now includes a dedicated Gaussian Process submodule which is going to be more usable for a wider variety of problems.
+For illustrative and divulgative purposes, this example builds a Gaussian process from scratch.
+However, PyMC includes a {mod}`module dedicated to Gaussian Processes <pymc.gp>` which is recommended instead of coding everything from scratch.

 ```{code-cell} ipython3
 import aesara.tensor as at